Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Discussion

 where $R$ is the fraction of the mass lost during passive stellar evolution, starting at 0 and reaching 0.36 after $\sim 10$\,Gyr, assuming the Chabrier IMF.
 However, since most of the mass loss happens during the first 100\,Myr, following \citet{Leja_2015}, we assume it to be instantaneous and fix $R$ at 0.36.

 We start the procedure with the observed star-forming stellar mass function of \citet{McLeod_2021}.
-The stellar mass at any given redshift is evolved according to Equation\,\ref{eq:gsmf} assuming different star-forming main sequences.
-In Figure\,\ref{fig:gsmfsf} we show the results of this exercise, with the observed star-forming GSMF at the final redshift shown in grey.
-The stellar mass function, produced by evolving the observed GSMF between redshifts listed in the upper right corner of each panel, for the MS of \citet{Speagle_2014}, \citet{Tomczak_2016} and \citet{Popesso_2023} are plotted with blue dashed, green dash-dotted and red dotted lines, respectively.
-The results from this work are shown with black solid line.
-It can be seen that the evolved GSMFs differ at both low and high-mass ends, which is due to the differences in the shapes of the corresponding main sequences.
-At low redshifts and stellar masses the MS found in this work predicts lower values of the SFR, which causes the GSMF to `grow' more slowly in mass and hence the shift towards higher masses is in this case smaller than those produced by \citet{Speagle_2014}, \citet{Tomczak_2016} and \citet{Popesso_2023}.
+The stellar mass at any given redshift is evolved according to Eq. \ref{eq:gsmf} assuming different star-forming MSs.
+In Fig. \ref{fig:gsmfsf} we show the results of this exercise, with the observed star-forming GSMF at the final redshift shown in gray.
+The stellar mass function, produced by evolving the observed GSMF between redshifts listed in the upper right corner of each panel, for the MS of \citet{Speagle_2014}, \citet{Tomczak_2016} and \citet{Popesso_2023} are plotted with dashed blue, dash-dotted green, and dotted red lines, respectively.
+The results from this work are shown with a solid black line.
+It can be seen that the evolved GSMFs differ at both low and high-mass ends, which is due to the differences in the shapes of the corresponding MSs.
+At low redshifts and stellar masses the MS found in this work predicts lower values of the SFR, which causes the GSMF to grow more slowly in mass and hence the shift toward higher masses is in this case smaller than those produced by \citet{Speagle_2014}, \citet{Tomczak_2016} and \citet{Popesso_2023}.
 Similarly, at high redshift and stellar masses, the stellar mass shifts are slightly larger (except for the case of \citealt{Speagle_2014}, where no bending was assumed).
-The most striking feature of Figure\,\ref{fig:gsmfsf} is the inconsistency of all the evolved functions with the observed GSMF.
+The most striking feature of Fig. \ref{fig:gsmfsf} is the inconsistency of all the evolved functions with the observed GSMF.
 There are two main reasons for that.
 Firstly, the mass evolution of the GSMF is going to be affected by galaxy mergers, where mergers are expected to decrease the number density and contribute to the mass growth of galaxies.
-As shown by \citet{Leja_2015}, however, including mergers will change the evolved GSMF at low masses by only $0.1-0.2$\,dex between redshifts 2.25 and 0.5.
-The second reason is the fact that, as GSMF evolves in time, a fraction of star-forming galaxies will transform into passive sources, effectively shifting the evolved stellar mass function down towards lower densities.
+As is shown by \citet{Leja_2015}, however, including mergers will change the evolved GSMF at low masses by only $0.1-0.2$\,dex between redshifts 2.25 and 0.5.
+The second reason is the fact that, as GSMF evolves in time, a fraction of SFGs will transform into passive sources, effectively shifting the evolved stellar mass function down toward lower densities.